directus-labs/guest-authoring/sveltekit-authentication/index.md

 ## Adapt Directus Wrapper

-The following code examples will build up on the first Directus SvelteKit Blog Article.
-If you haven't seen it, you can check it out.
-Otherwise, with basic knowledge of SvelteKit you will be fine following along.
-First - let's change a few lines in our Directus SDK Wrapper, to utilize the Token and define a global Cookie Options Schema:
+In [Getting Started with Directus and SvelteKit](https://docs.directus.io/blog/getting-started-directus-sveltekit.html), we create a wrapper which makes the Directus SDK available to our project.
+In this project, we will adapt the wrapper to utilize the token and define a global cookie options schema:

 ```js [/libs/directus.js]